What is Inverse Condemnation?

 Experienced Inverse Condemnation Attorneys

-Owners’ Counsel lawyers have successfully represented landowners, businesses owners, developers and other property owners in inverse condemnation and regulatory takings suits against local, state and Federal government agencies.
-In inverse condemnation and regulatory takings claims, the burden of proving that a taking has occurred falls upon the landowner.
-In both cases, the lawsuit is initiated by the landowner against the government.
+Owners’ Counsel lawyers have successfully represented landowners, businesses owners, developers and other property owners in inverse condemnation suits against local, state and Federal government agencies.
+In inverse condemnation claims, the burden of proving that a taking has occurred falls upon the landowner.
+In such cases, the lawsuit is initiated by the landowner against the government.

-OCA attorneys are experienced with inverse condemnation and regulatory takings litigation.
+OCA attorneys are experienced with inverse condemnation litigation.
 Our lawyers have the knowledge and skills necessary to successfully represent property owners wrongfully deprived of their property rights by the government.